The Island of Roatan is located 30 miles off the coast of mainland Honduras.

 Check in at Utila is preferred, as the Customs and Immigration officials in Coxen Hole are often busy with cruise ships.

-The alternative is to use an agent here (see Agents & General Services).
+The alternative is to use an agent here for an extra fee (ask at your marina or see Agents & General Services).

 In Gibson Bight, West End, there is a marina.

 West End/West Bay is badly exposed to northwest and north winds.
 Most local vessels move to the south side of the island if strong northerly winds are forecast.